MindTouch/DReAM/README.md

 about the underlying infrastructure.
 Moreover, developers can use his or her programming language of choice and still leverage an open-source platform for creating rich, interactive Web services that can generate and combine data from multiple sources.
-With MindTouch Dream, developers can create interactive REST-based Web services for any platform, including Linux, Mac OS and the entire Microsoft platform, as well as virtually any device, from server to desktop to mobile device.
-MindTouch Dream is not new technology.
+With MindTouch DReAM, developers can create interactive REST-based Web services for any platform, including Linux, Mac OS and the entire Microsoft platform, as well as virtually any device, from server to desktop to mobile device.
+MindTouch DReAM is not new technology.
 What's new is the ease with which developers can now develop and distribute compelling Web services, because "behavior" is now mobile, not just data.
-MindTouch Dream is built on the premise that everything is remote.
+MindTouch DReAM is built on the premise that everything is remote.

 2. System Requirements
 ----------------------
 * To run
-** Microsoft Visual Studio 2008 with .Net 3.5 or later ** Novell Mono v2.4 or later
+	* Microsoft Visual Studio 2008 with .Net 3.5 or later
+	* Novell Mono v2.4 or later
 * To build
-** Microsoft Visual Studio 2008 with .Net 3.5 or later ** Novell Mono v2.8.2 or later
+	* Microsoft Visual Studio 2008 with .Net 3.5 or later
+	* Novell Mono v2.8.2 or later

 3. Additional Resources